nerai/CMenu/README.md

 At the same time, complex scenarios are supported.
 Large menus can easily be split into several classes.
 Background self-configuration.
 You do not have to worry about all the annoying details involved in larger menus, it will just work.

 Most importantly, it is very simple and fast to use.
 Commands can be abbreviated, a smart parser enables even partial matching.
 A help command is integrated.

-## Advantages

-* Simple, short syntax
-  * Simple commands are created in a single line
-  * Complex commands can be created or modified in steps or in their own, short class
-* Powerful and extensible
-  * Inner commands effortlessly parse parameters to commands
-  * Nested menus allow fully or partially independent submenus
-  * Own commands as well as subclassing existing commands are fully supported
-* Low maintenance
-  * Adaptive, automatically configures itself for optimal usage.
-For instance, command abbreviations are created and updated automatically when new commands (with potentially similar name) are added, or removed.
-  * Very tolerant about its input, allowing partial matches and being (by default) case insensitive.
-* Integrated tutorial and examples
-  * Contains a library of example commands, including a conditional operator, a macro recorder and a procedural call structure
-  * Comprehensive, documented code in case you want to dig into the details
-* Result: An easy to use menu structure
-  * Effortless command detection, including automatic abbreviations and partial matching
-  * Intelligent corrections for mistyped commands
-  * Integrated useful help which also works in command tree branches

 ## Quickstart